AungThiha/KMPTemplate/README.md

 ## Set up the Project

-> 💡If you prefer to try this project **without Firebase**, switch to the `remove-firebase` branch.
+> 💡 If you prefer to try this project **without Firebase**, switch to the `remove-firebase` branch.
 Eliminating the need for this separate branch is on the roadmap.

 1. Follow [the official guide](https://www.jetbrains.com/help/kotlin-multiplatform-dev/quickstart.html#set-up-the-environment) to set up the KMP development environment.
 2. Clone the repo.